uniquid/developer-wiki/architecture.md

 An Entity is a software component that contains:

 * cryptographic ID: the unique identity - is a mechanism that uses ECDSA to digitally sign data.
 This component should use a secure element to manage cryptographic keys.
-Keys are used to sign Contracts and for verify digital signatures.
+Keys are used to sign Contracts and verify digital signatures.
 * contract exchanger and validator: a component that allow to exchange Contracts between Entities and validate their content.
 * contract repository: a local data store for contracts that allow easy contract lookup/manipulation to the Entity.
 * communication helper: the interface of the Entity with the external world.
 It allows to exposes Entity functionalities to user code such as signing, signature verification and contract verification